xNeonDBD/Testrig/README.md

 One of the main problems during the CAD stage was **hole placement and dimensional accuracy**.
 Since the chassis depends on several different components being mounted together, even a small error in hole spacing or width can cause problems during physical assembly.

 For this reason, the V2 design uses slots where adjustment is useful instead of relying on a single fixed mounting position, making the chassis more forgiving during assembly and testing.
+The caster ball mount is treated the same way — kept as an editable scratch part until the motor and caster dimensions are finalised.

 ---